G™The Seventy Maxims Of Maximally Effective Machine Learning Engineers

 16. Your model is in the leaderboards: be sure it has dropout.

-17. The longer training goes without overfitting, the bigger the validation-set disaster.
+17. The longer your Claude Code runs without input, the bigger the impending disaster.

-18. If the optimizer is leading from the front, watch for exploding gradients in the rear.
+18. If the researchers are leading from the front, watch for hardware failures in the rear.

 19. The field advances when you turn competitors into collaborators, but that’s not the same as your h-index advancing.

-20. If you’re not willing to prune your own layers, you’re not willing to deploy.
+20. If you’re not willing to quantize your own models, you’re not willing to deploy.

-23. Training loss and validation loss should be easier to tell apart.
+23. Memory-bound and compute-bound should be easier to tell apart.

 24. Any sufficiently advanced algorithm is indistinguishable from a matrix multiplication.